-- To plan and assess appropriately in order to ensure continuity and progression for all. - To develop routines and daily activities which contribute to high quality learning experiences. - To liaise closely with parents and carers to identify an initial starting point for children's learning, which is then built upon during each child's time in Early Years. - To equip children with a broad range of experiences which build on their interests and knowledge to prepare them for the next stage in their learning.
+- To recognise children's personal successes and achievements. - To encourage co-operation and mutual respect through clear boundaries and codes of behaviour in individual classes and as a school. - To support children to develop self-help skills, for example in using the toilet and dressing/ undressing. - To recognise that all aspects of learning and development are important and are interwoven. - To plan and assess appropriately in order to ensure continuity and progression for all. - To develop routines and daily activities which contribute to high quality learning experiences. - To liaise closely with parents and carers to identify an initial starting point for children's learning, which is then built upon during each child's time in Early Years. - To equip children with a broad range of experiences which build on their interests and knowledge to prepare them for the next stage in their learning.